-Play Menu (🗖)
+Play Menu

 Menu Item Reference Page

-0 Auto Play p.
+Auto Play p.
+82

+Sound Memo p.
+81

+On Protect p.
+83

+Rotate p.
 80

-$\mathcal{E}{\mathbf{P}}$ My Colors p.
-77

-₽ Sound Memo p.
-79

-0-п Protect p.
-81

-Q Rotate p.
-76

-/ W Erase all p.
-82
+Erase all p.
+84

-Ť Transfer Order p.
-86
+Transfer Order p.
+88

-Print Menu (🖺)
+Print Menu

 Menu Item Reference Page

 Print

 Select Image & Qty.

 Select All Images p.
-83
+85

 Clear All Selections

 Print Settings

-•

 Menu Item Options Reference Page Mute On/Off Set to [On] to silence all operation sounds except for the warning sounds (Basic Guide p.
-8).
+4).
 Volume Off/1/2/3/4/5 Adjusts the volume of the start-up sound, operation sound, self-timer sound, shutter sound and playback sound.
 The volume cannot be adjusted if [Mute] is set to [On].
 Start-up Vol. Adjusts the volume of the start-up sound when the camera is turned on.
 Operation Vol. Adjusts the volume of the operation sound that beeps when any button other than the shutter button is pressed.
 Selftimer Vol. Adjusts the volume of the self- timer sound played 2 sec. before the shutter is released.
 Shutter Volume Adjusts the volume of the sound played when the shutter releases.
 The shutter sound does not play when a movie is recording.
 Playback Vol. Adjusts the volume of movie sounds and sound memos.
 Power Saving p.
-17 Auto Power Down On/Off Sets whether or not the camera automatically powers down after a set period of time elapses without the camera being operated.
+21 Auto Power Down On/Off Sets whether or not the camera automatically powers down after a set period of time elapses without the camera being operated.
 Display Off 10 sec./20 sec./ 30 sec./1 min./ 2 min./3 min.
 Sets the length of time before the LCD monitor turns off when no camera operation is performed.
 Date/Time Basic Guide p.
-7 Format You can also select a low level format (p.
-26).
+3 Format p.
+30

-Mei nu Item Options Reference Page
+Menu Item Options Reference Page

-File Nu mbering Continuous/ Auto Reset p.
-68
+File Numbering Continuous/ Auto Reset p.
+72

-Create Folder p.
-66
+Create Folder

-Cre Fold ate New der Check mark (On)/ No check mark (Off) Creates a folder during the next shooting session.
+Create New Folder Check mark (On)/ No check mark (Off) Creates a folder during the next shooting session.

-Auto o Create Off/Daily/ Monday- Sunday/ Monthly You can also set an auto creation time.
+Auto Create Off/Daily/ Monday- Sunday/ Monthly You can also set a creation time.

-Auto R otate On/Off p.
-65
+Auto Rotate On/Off p.
+69

-Distanc e Units m/cm / ft/in Sets the units for the MF indicator distance unit (p.
-47).
+Distance Units m/cm / ft/in Sets the units for the MF indicator distance unit (p.
+51).

-Lens R etract 1 minute / 0 seconds Sets the lens retraction timing when switching from shooting mode to playback mode.
+Lens Retract 1 minute / 0 seconds Sets the lens retraction timing when switching from shooting mode to playback mode.

-Langua ige Basic Guide p.
-7
+Language Basic Guide p.
+3

-Video S System NTSC/PAL p.
-88
+Video System NTSC/PAL p.
+90

-Print M ethod Auto/ See below1.
+Print Method Auto/ See below1.

-Reset A All p.
-25
+Reset All p.
+29

-^{1}The connection method with the printer can be changed.
-Although it is normally not necessary to change the setting, select when borderless printing an image shot in (W) (Widescreen) mode on wide size paper using Canon compact photo printer SELPHY CP730/CP720/CP710/CP510.
-As this setting will be stored to memory even when the power is turned off, to print using an image size other than (W), return the mode to [Auto] (however, the connection method cannot be changed while connected to a printer).
+\1The connection method with the printer can be changed.
+Although it is normally not necessary to change the setting, select when borderless printing an image shot in (W) (Widescreen) mode on wide size paper using Canon compact photo printer SELPHY CP710/CP510.
+As this setting will be stored to memory even when the power is turned off, to print using an image size other than (W), return the mode to [Auto].

-My Camera Menu (🔚)
+My Camera Menu